mpolitano/bounded-exhaustive-api-testgen/RUN_BEAPI.md

 In this section we provide a script to run beapi to generate a tests for any case study.
 To use this script, you need to create the directory in the same way as the existing benchmarks in the repository.
-We provide new data structures taken from a [repository of Github] (https://github.com/anthonynsimon/java-ds-algorithms)
+We provide new data structures taken from a [repository of Github](https://github.com/anthonynsimon/java-ds-algorithms)

-## Running a single experiment

 To generate tests using `BEAPI` with a given configuration run the following script: